Simsreal/simsreal/CONTRIBUTING.md

 ## Principles
 Your contributions should have these principles in mind:
-1. Modularity and reusability: the addition/removal of codes do not break the system and can be easily re-used and integrated.
+1. Modularity and reusability
+The addition/removal of codes do not break the system and can be easily re-used and integrated.

-2. Type-annotated functions, parameters, and classes.
+2. Type-annotated functions, parameters, and classes Type-annotated code is preferred because it makes others who read your code easier to understand and maintain.

-3. Inheritance of abstract classes: most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
+3. Inheritance of abstract classes most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
 This is a necessary step to reinforce our [Beliefs on AGI](#beliefs-on-agi) and make sure your contributions are consistent with the overall design.

 4. Practicality: make sure the robot as a result of your contribution in Isaac Sim is realistic enought to be operated in real-world.
+Simsreal relies on `NVIDIA Isaac Sim` to model physical constraints, the only thing to care about is whether we can controll the robot in Real-world identically to how we do in Isaac Sim.

 For example, most classes implemented in `human` have their inheritance from abstracted concepts defined in `intelligence` submodule.
 This is a necessary step to reinforce our [Beliefs on AGI](#beliefs-on-agi) and make sure your contributions are consistent with the overall design.